siwar003/Hard-Matrisome-Digestion-Project/README.md

 - psm.tsv files for all replicates from all conditions
 - Reference files used for Matrisome gene mapping
 - figures directory contains all images used in manuscript
+# Most recent draft of paper is the word document in /manuscript